Migrations

 - By their nature, migrations become outdated as the database model changes.
 You are never expected to update migrations due to any changes in the code that are made.

-- If needed, for example because the migration shows errors due to a code (model) change, migrations can be deleted, since they will still be accessible in the git history.
+- If needed, for example because the migration shows errors due to a code (model) changes, migrations can be deleted, since they will still be accessible in the git history.